mixpanel/docs/pages/docs/analysis/advanced/sessions.md

 This looks more reasonable: it seems like most users view ~3 pages per session.

 ### Which page is the most common landing page for a session?
-The Session Start event automatically inherits certain properties from the first event in the session (more on this [below](#session-properties).
+The Session Start event automatically inherits certain properties from the first event in the session (more on this [below](#session-properties)).
 Breaking down by the Current URL property tells you which pages are the most common landing pages for a session:

 <img width="1243" alt="image" src="https://github.com/mixpanel/docs/assets/2077899/f95dee95-78a8-4a56-8378-28619122b47c">